 What follows is by no means an extensive list.

-Why if you’re an affiliate marketer, you’re going to F’ing LOVE Optimizepress 3.0!!
+If you’re an affiliate marketer, you’re going to LOVE Optimizepress 3.0!!

 In this Optimizepress review, I’ve prioritised the Optimizepress features I think you’d be most interested in and also the features that you’ll find the most useful:

 - Optin Pages